yogbhavsar/aws-practice/README.md

 ## Pre-requisites
 1. AWS CLI V2 should be installed.
 (Installation with Python pip is also fine.)
 2. AWS profile should be configured so that it can be used with the solution.
+Configuration with `localstack` i.e. without an actual account on AWS is also fine.
+3. .NET 5 should be installed.

 ## Steps to run the solution
 1. Build the solution.